Last updated: August 29, 2021

 Let's say your data has changed, but you've already created your budget.
 Whenever you use the integration with Intacct, Budgeting and Planning automatically detects new accounts and dimensions and prompts you to map them.
 This way you can remain confident that your data is always complete.

-Account — The account number that appears in Intacct.
+The account number that appears in Sage Intacct.

-Budget lines — Map your accounts to a budget line from the dropdown list of budget lines that appear in Budgeting and Planning.
-If you've chosen No mapping, the budget line field will remain blank.
+Map your accounts to P&L budget lines from the dropdown that appears in Budgeting and Planning.
+If you've chosen No mapping, the model line field will remain blank.

-Dimensions — If you've selected Multiple budget lines as the Mapping type for a Profit & Loss account type, you can select one or more dimensions from the dimensions you have in your budget.
+If you've selected Multiple budget lines as the Mapping type, you can select one or more dimensions from the dimensions you have in your budget.

 Use the dimensions mapping table to map the dimensions appearing in Intacct to the dimensions appearing in Budgeting and Planning.
-To view your dimensions mapping table, go to Actuals→Mapping, then click Dimensions.
+To view your dimensions mapping table, go to Dimensions from the Actuals→Mapping tab.

 In the Dimensions section of the mapping table, map the list of dimensions appearing in Intacct to the corresponding dimensions that appear in Budgeting and Planning.
 In the Dimensions Values section of the mapping table, map the dimension values appearing in Intacct to the dimension values that appear in Budgeting and Planning.